-1. Install ODBC package and MySQL connector.
+2. Install ODBC package and MySQL connector.

 On AIX: You need the unixODBC package included in the dep-aix-xxxx.tar.gz file.
 As of xCAT2.5, the unixODBC will automatically be installed.
 The mysql-connector-odbc package is included in xcat-mysql-xxxx.tar.gz.
-You will need to install X11.base.lib AIX package as a prerequisite to installing the mysql-connector-odbc\ package.
-Both .gz files were downloaded when xCAT and MySQL were set up the xCAT Management Node.
+Both .gz files were downloaded when was set up the xCAT Management Node.
 To install the packages use the following commands: